ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 - Download from and upload to shared mailboxes.
 This is not possible because of Microsoft API restrictions.
 - Uploading signatures other than device specific signatures and such assigned to the mailbox of the current user.
 Uploading is not implemented, because until now no way could be found that does not massively impact the user experience as soon as the Outlook integrated download process starts (signatures available multiple times, etc.)

 Attention: When Outlook v16 and higher is allowed to sync signatures itself, it may overwrite signatures created by this software with their cloud versions.
 To avoid this, it is recommended to set the parameters DisableRoamingSignatures and MirrorCloudSignatures to true instead.
-Also see FAQ '`Roaming signatures in Classic Outlook for Windows look different`' in this document.
+Also see the FAQ '[Roaming signatures in Classic Outlook for Windows look different](https://set-outlooksignatures.com/faq#41-roaming-signatures-in-classic-outlook-for-windows-look-different)'.

 Consider combining MirrorCloudSignatures with MailboxSpecificSignatureNames.